thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

-TODO: multiple modals at once won't work in the current setup - the close on back function kills it.
+TODO: change app name and logo, and favicon

+TODO: Add ability to edit/duplicate wendler cycle.

+TODO: Edit bio metrics

+TODO: Edit exercises - add exercise types, body weight, body weight + weight, time - allow multiple secondary muscle groups.

+TODO: home screen menu?? (maybe as a fixed footer)

+TODO: notes for day. (maybe by workout too, allowing for multiple workouts)

+TODO: stats view.

+TODO: change ux for super sets in wendler?
+Maybe add aux set, add super set?

-TODO: settings need to be added to backups
+TODO: back up settings

-TODO: styles not loading when offline
+TODO: styles not loading when offline - probably also want to remove code splitting

 TODO: finish cleaning up WendlerWorkout

 TODO: Screen always on? (currently only in chrome 84)

-TODO: Swipe on calendar view
+TODO: Swipe on calendar view??

+TODO: Calendar should fill first and last week with prev/next month days

 TODO: clean up all naming conventions.

-TODO: more stats on exercise view
+TODO: more stats on exercise view (Charts)

 TODO: auto open next wendler day.